China - Asia

 The practical budget pressure usually comes from three places: lodging around CNY 650-1200 mid-range in central Qingdao or seafront reach, meals around CNY 30-70 for simple lunch, CNY 100-220 for a stronger seafood dinner, and CNY 360+ once beer halls and sea-view dining take over, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Metro is manageable; budget pressure rises more through hotel position and destination dinners near the coast.
+Transport is rarely the biggest problem once you know the rough picture: Metro is manageable; budget pressure rises more through hotel position and destination dinners near the coast.

 Evenings in Qingdao are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.